KaneTesta/IT-Project/docs/Justifications/rewrite.md

 # Rewrite

-To better align the project with the specifications outlined by the User Stories was undertaken.
+To better align the project with the specifications outlined by the User Stories a backend rewrite/refactor was undertaken.

 This involved simplifying the codebase by abstracting reusable logic using express middleware for the user authentication flow and advanced mongoose features for image management and artefact sharing.